Lam Thaen Guest House: Deterioration and calls for renovation

-In 2018, ahead of Thailand’s ASEAN chairmanship in 2019 (the 33rd ASEAN Summit), the Office of the Prime Minister under, Prime Minister Prayut Chan-o-cha, proposed to renovate Laem Thaen Guest House as a VIP retreat for visiting ASEAN leaders.
-A sum of 200 million baht (approximately USD 6 million) from leftover funds of Government House renovations was earmarked for this purpose.
-A high-level committee was appointed including the Director-General of Fine Arts Department (responsible for historic sites), the Department of Public Works and Town & Country Planning, the Royal Thai Army’s engineering corps, Chonburi provincial officials, and the Mayor of Saensuk to oversee the restoration and landscaping of Laem Thaen in time for the late-2019 summit.
+In 2018, ahead of Thailand's ASEAN chairmanship in 2019 (the 33rd ASEAN Summit), the Office of the Prime Minister under, Prime Minister Prayut Chan-o-cha, proposed to renovate Laem Thaen Guest House as a VIP retreat for visiting ASEAN leaders.
+A sum of 200 million baht (approximately US$6 million) from leftover funds of Government House renovations was earmarked for this purpose.
+A high-level committee was appointed including the Director-General of Fine Arts Department (responsible for historic sites), the Department of Public Works and Town & Country Planning, the Royal Thai Army's engineering corps, Chonburi provincial officials, and the Mayor of Saensuk to oversee the restoration and landscaping of Laem Thaen in time for the late-2019 summit.
 Despite these ambitious plans, the restoration timeline fell short.
 Workers did begin repairs, scaffolding went up around the structure, and preliminary stabilization was done.
 But the project was never completed by 2019.
-The ASEAN Summit in 2019 ultimately did not utilize the Bang Saen guest house (as the leaders leaders stayed in Bangkok), and the momentum and funding for the restoration seemingly stalled.
+The ASEAN Summit in 2019 ultimately did not utilize the Bang Saen guest house (as the leaders stayed in Bangkok), and the momentum and funding for the restoration seemingly stalled.
 By mid-2020, local media reported that the site was still abandoned with rusting scaffolds left in place and construction debris scattered around the cordoned periferry.

 In July 2020, community frustration peaked.
 Bang Saen residents filed complaints to the press, decrying that the historic site had been "allowed to rot into an eyesore".
 They urged the OPM to urgently renovate and adapt the site into a historical monument or museum, capitalizing on its ASEAN heritage to educate future generations.
 The Mayor of Saensuk at the time, Narongchai Khunpluem, publicly supported the residents’ plea, noting that the house had once been a majestic landmark and source of local pride for decades, and that its continued decay pained the community.
-The mayor explained that the municipality’s hands were tied since the structure belonged to the central government (OPM); any restoration would require action and budget from Bangkok.
+The mayor explained that the municipality's hands were tied since the structure belonged to the central government (OPM); any restoration would require action and budget from Bangkok.
 The mayor stated that the city had even improved the beachfront outside the compound in anticipation.
 However, the actual building refurbishment stalled after erecting a workers’ camp and scaffolds.
 By then it was left unfinished.

-The site’s future became briefly entangled in Thailand’s plans for hosting APEC 2022.
+The site's future became briefly entangled in Thailand's plans for hosting APEC 2022.
 There was speculation that Laem Thaen might be refreshed as part of showcasing Thai heritage during the APEC Economic Leaders’ Meeting.
 Ultimately, however, APEC events were held in Bangkok, and Laem Thaen saw no new investment.